jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 **Bastard Sword.** A double-edged sword with a wide crossguard and an extended pommel.
 Slightly longer than a long sword but not as large as a great sword, this is a fairly uncommon yet distinctive weapon.
 Also known as a claymore or hand-and-a-half sword.

 **Broad Sword.** A sword with wide blade with very little taper and a one-handed pommel.
-The length is about midway between a shortsword and a longsword.
+The length is about midway between a short sword and a long sword.

 **Great Sword.**